 - if you were considering incorporation, this will need to be revisited for the impact on your annual tax saving and any possible sale of goodwill and amortisation

 - the impact on your private investments and any dividend stream you receive

 In conclusion, the new dividend rules are going to negatively affect a lot of people, but the amount each person is affected may vary widely.
 You should speak to Armstrong Watson as soon as possible to make sure you are doing what you can to mitigate tax, and to ensure you have a full grasp of the rules and their impact going forward.

 Sharon Ryan and Steven Holmes are both tax consultants, at Armstrong Watson, contributing to the legal sector team Armstrong Watson has 15 offices and over 400 people.
 The legal sector team advises law firms throughout the UK on strategic, structural and other business improvement issues as well as providing efficient accounting, tax and SRA accounts rules services.
 Further information

-Armstrong Watson has been exclusively endorsed by The Law Society for the provision of accountancy services to law firms throughout the North of England.
+Armstrong Watson has been exclusively endorsed by The Law Society for the provision of accountancy services to law firms.